angelstudio/FindSurface-HoloLensDemo-UWP/README.md

 ![gazing-point](images/HoloLens-GazingPoint.gif)

 Using the gazing point, users point to a place to detect surfaces and how large the target surface is.
-The circle around the gazing point implies the size of the target object to detect.
-Users can change the size using [the voice commands mentioned below](#parameter-adjustment).
+The circle around the gazing point implies the expected size of the target object to detect.
+Users can change the size using [the voice commands listed below](#parameter-adjustment).

 ### Activating FindSurface using Voice Commands